-25. In accordance with Article 20(2) of the RRR, the draft RTS shall specify the appropriate maximum number of years from the date of issuance of the instruments recognising a claim on future profits, during which the CCP will need to provide payments to its non-defaulting clearing members that are entitled to recompense.

-- 26. Furthermore, the RTS shall also specify the appropriate maximum share of the CCP's annual profits that could be used for the recompense payments under the instruments providing a claim on the CCP's future profits. - 27.
-ESMA notes that that the recital reflects that "the instruments recognising a claim on future profits of the CCP shall entitle the possessor to receive payments from the CCP on an annual basis until the loss has been recouped, if possible in full, subject to an appropriate maximum number of years from the date of issuance".
-Based on this ESMA notes that a full recompense of non-defaulting clearing members is not assumed nor required under Article 20 of the RRR, but rather that a balance is envisaged to be sought between the different interests in the aftermath where such measures have been applied by a CCP. - 28.
-Hence, when setting the two parameters, ESMA has considered the need to strike a balance between guaranteeing the interests of the possessors of the instruments of ownership (the non-defaulting clearing members entitled to recompense payments) and ensuring the CCP can maintain some level of capital reserves, e.g. to meet its investment needs. - 29.
-On the one hand, ESMA notes that contributions through VMGH under Article 20(1) of the RRR are made voluntarily by non-defaulting clearing members, so that the CCP may avoid being placed into resolution.
+- 27. In accordance with Article 20(2) of CCPRRR, the draft RTS shall specify the appropriate maximum number of years from the date of issuance of the instruments recognising a claim on future profits, during which the CCP will need to provide payments to its non-defaulting clearing members that are entitled to recompense. - 28.
+Furthermore, the RTS shall also specify the appropriate maximum share of the CCP's annual profits that could be used for the recompense payments under the instruments providing a claim on the CCP's future profits. - 29.
+When proposing values for the two parameters, ESMA considered the need to strike a balance between guaranteeing the interests of the possessors of the instruments of ownership (the non-defaulting clearing members entitled to recompense payments) and ensuring the CCP can maintain some level of capital reserves, e.g., to meet its investment needs.

+- 30. On the one hand, ESMA noted that contributions through VMGH under Article 20(1) of CCPRRR are made voluntarily by non-defaulting clearing members, so that the CCP may avoid being placed into resolution.
 Where the competent authority decides to request compensation, the competent authority may want to grant a material share of the profits as recompense, to ensure that non-defaulting clearing members can recoup a substantial amount of their losses.
-ESMA therefore considered the need to not set too restrictive limits on the maximum share of profits and the maximum number of years where establishing the period over which recompense payments could be made. - 30.
+ESMA therefore considered the need to not set too restrictive limits on the maximum share of profits and the maximum number of years where establishing the period over which recompense payments could be made. - 31.
 On the other hand, ESMA notes that the full allocation of a CCP's profits to the recompense contributions, should it span over a large number of years, may jeopardize the viability of the CCP, e.g. by preventing it to make the necessary investments.
-Similarly, allowing such payments over a long period of time may diminish the attractiveness of the CCP for its shareholders or other investors. - 31.
-ESMA notes the complexity of fully detailing prescriptive rules of recompense in the RTS as it would depend on the situation of the CCP at hand, i.e. what would be a suitable recompense period for the relevant CCP.
-It is for example difficult to envisage how profitable a CCP may be after such a voluntary contribution is made, hence it may be fair to assume that the CCP may be less profitable for some time after such a non-default event.
-It is equally difficult to envisage how the decisions of the CCP affecting its own profitability may be affected by the requirements for recompense, as a potential feedback effect of the recompense mechanism.
+Similarly, allowing such payments over a long period of time may diminish the attractiveness of the CCP for its shareholders or other investors.

-Setting the appropriate maximum share of profits
+5.1.1 Setting the appropriate maximum share of profits

-32. Considering the need to preserve the viability of the CCP while ensuring the non-defaulting clearing members receive recompense, the maximum share of profits set in the RTS
+- 32. Considering the need to preserve the viability of the CCP while ensuring the nondefaulting clearing members receive recompense, the maximum share of profits set in the RTS should allow CCPs to retain an appropriate share of profits for reinvestment purposes, as retained earnings or reserves. - 33.
+Having considered publicly available financial reporting data, ESMA noted that profits appropriation practices widely differ among EU CCPs. - 34.

-- should allow CCPs to retain an appropriate share of profits for reinvestment purposes, as retained earnings or reserves. - 33.
-ESMA carefully considered the wording under the RRR regulation and notes that to apply 100% as the maximum share of profit would probably not be in line with the Article 20 of RRR as it is envisaged that a full recompense may not be possible, hence recognising that a partial recompense seems to be envisaged in the regulation.
-ESMA also considered proportionality aspects to ensure the CCP is not unnecessary restricted that could risk the CCP's future financial healthiness and attractiveness in the market. - 34.
-In assessing the wording of the RRR ESMA also took note that a significant recompense seemed to be envisaged as Article 20(1) of RRR refers to "until the loss has been recouped, if possible in full".
-Hence the maximum share of the profit should not be placed too low as this could restrain the non-defaulting clearing members from being compensated where the CCP has financial resources and/or willingness to undertake such a recompense. - 35.
 Based on this ESMA concluded that the suitable range would probably be between 60-80%.
-To follow up on this range ESMA carried out some further assessments to be in a position to suggest a maximum share of the profit. - 36.
-Based on publicly available financial reporting data, ESMA notes that profits appropriation practices widely differ among EU CCPs.
-While some CCPs retained all their profits as retained earnings over the last three years, some other distributed as much as 90% of profits as dividends (see Table 1, based on available CCPs' data).
+To follow up on this range ESMA carried out some further assessments to be in a position to suggest a maximum share of the profit.
+While some CCPs retained all their profits as retained earnings over the last three years, other distributed as much as 90% of profits as dividends (see Table 1, based on available CCPs' data). - 35.
+Considering the above, the proposed draft RTS submitted for consultation suggested to set a maximum share of the CCP's profits at 70%.